 The Council on Foreign Relations is deeply grateful to Carnegie Corporation of New York, Katherine A. Couric, Steven A. Denning, Joel S. Ehrenkranz, Leonard A. Lauder, Lumina Foundation for Education, Richard Ravitch, David M. Rubenstein, and Silicon Valley Community Foundation.
-The generous contributions from these members and foundations have enabled CFR to launch and grow its Campus initiative.
+The generous contributions from these members and foundations have enabled CFR to launch and grow its education initiative.
 Together we are committed to building greater global literacy among Americans so the next generation can better understand foreign policy priorities and the global context in which they operate as citizens and professionals.

 CFR partners with educational institutions and research centers to foster a deeper understanding of international relations and an enduring interest in U.S. foreign policy.